LaunchCodeEducation/web-fundamentals/studios/fireside-story/README.md

 ![PR Merged in GitHub](images/PRMerged.png)

 The changes from `darker` are now in the `master` branch, but only in the remote repository on GitHub.
-You will need to pull ing updates to your master for them to be present locally.
+You will need to pull the updates to your master for them to be present locally.

 ```nohighlight
 $ git checkout master